yunojuno/django-impersonate/README.md

     READ_ONLY

-A boolean that if set to `True` any requests that are not either `GET` or `HEAD` will result in a "Bad Request" response (status code 405).
+A boolean that if set to `True` any requests that are not either `GET` or `HEAD` or `OPTIONS` will result in a "Bad Request" response (status code 405).
 Use this if you want to limit your impersonating users to read only impersonation sessions.

 Value should be a boolean, defaults to `False`

+If the `CUSTOM_READ_ONLY` is set, then that custom function is used, and this setting is ignored.

+    CUSTOM_READ_ONLY

+A string that represents a function (e.g. `module.submodule.mod.function_name`) that allows more fine grained control over who has read only access.
+It takes one argument, the request object, and should return True to restrict the user to only allow `GET`, `HEAD` and `OPTIONS` requests.

+It is optional, and if it is not present, `READ_ONLY` setting value applies.

     USE_HTTP_REFERER